megmug/anki-hanzi/README.md

 ## AI-Generated Code Notice

 Some code and documentation in this fork was produced or edited with AI assistance.
-Human review is still required before trusting generated deck output or migration scripts.
+Human review is still required before trusting generated deck output.